The blogger formerly known as Tonbridgeblog. Views on most subjects welcome especially where they concern books and all things bookish

 Thanks very much for the anonymous comment yesterday tipping off traders that there is a new scheme called 'A Board Aware' which seems to be allowing businesses to use A Boards so long as they do so with consideration for pedestrians.
 It is particularly aimed at avoiding obstructions on the pavement for mothers with push chairs, wheel chair users and disabled people.
 Now that seems fair enough to me.
 I would say that my A Board has always complied with this new Kent County Council initiative so I do feel a little like I'm being forced to agree with the rather obvious.
 That said I suppose there's always that small minority of traders who just don't care about anyone else and will stick their board in the middle of the main A21 if they thought that they could get away with it.
 The vast majority of traders though are much more thoughtful citizens and are part of the community themselves; they probably have families themselves and, generally, would want to totally minimise obstruction of the pavement.

 Anyway I've applied for my special window sticker that tells all my lovely customers that I'm on board with the A Board Aware scheme!
 I'm quite sure that they'll all feel much warmer towards me for that and spend even more of their hard earned cash in Mr. Books!
-If you're really interested, and I've no idea why most of you would be, then here's the email I sent to KCC Roadworks Licencing (yes it really does fall under their jurisdiction.)
+If you're really interested, and I've no idea why most of you would be, then here's the email I sent to KCC Roadworks Licencing (yes it really does fall under their jurisdiction.)"Hello, I've just found out about this excellent new scheme and would like to sign up to comply with the requirements of the scheme.

 The A board to me, especially in the current difficult economic climate is an essential way of drawing people off the High Street and into my shop.
 I would go as far as to say that I would find it incredibly difficult to survive without one.
 I would always be responsible when placing the board on the pavement outside my shop being always mindful of pedestrians.
 In fact this is relatively easy for me, being on the corner of Bank Street where there is a very wide pavement at the apex of the junction with the High Street.
 I would never place the A board on the main thoroughfare of the pavement or public highway.